GSO-soslab/wamv_rise/wamv_rise/config/system/pi.md

 # Start at boot time
 START_DAEMON="true"
-# For UDP, which from airmar ros driver
+# For the GPS ros driver to send NMEA string to GPSD through UDP
+# 5005 port for airmar weatherstation
+# 5006 port for unicore RTK GPS
 DEVICES="udp://127.0.0.1:5005"

 # Other options you want to pass to gpsd